CHALLENGE

 Selection of organoid models

-T Cell–Dependent Cytotoxicity
+T Cell–Dependent, Tumor-Selective Cytotoxicity

 IFN-γ secretion was significantly elevated in co-cultures treated with the targeted BiTE, indicating effective activation of T cells in response to TAA recognition on tumor PDOs.

-Fig4: IFN-γ levels secreted by T cells in co-culture with PDOs and in presence of targeted BiTE and a non-specific BiTE as control.
+Fig 3: IFN-γ levels secreted by T cells in co-culture with PDOs and in presence of targeted BiTE and a non-specific BiTE as control.
 Transactivator (TnsA) was included as positive control to induce IFN-γ secretion.

 Fill in your details to unlock content